vmware-archive/node-examples/book-service/README.md

 ### Run the Example App

-Set your current working directory to `node-examples/book-service` and run the app:
+With a current working directory to `node-examples/book-service`, run the app:

 On Mac and Linux: